-Oft-times men abroad do not themselves have much foresight.
+Ofttimes men abroad do not themselves have much foresight.

 Another young husband sent his wife \$100 just to spend.
 He wrote that he did not want her to work and requested her parents not to let her work.
 He was not particularly interested in her remaining in college.

-In cases like these the role of the college is obvious.
+In cases like these, the role of the college is obvious.

-The college has a definite role to play in helping these married students prepare for the changes they will find in their hubbands, when they return and for the maturity of their returned husbands.
+The college has a definite role to play in helping these married students prepare for the changes they will find in their husbands when they return and for the maturity of their returned husbands.
 Most of these men will be different persons when they return.
 Many will be better persons.
-The wife should be prepared to play whatever role is required of her.
+Others may not be so good.
+The wife should be prepared to play whatever role is required to her.